 - Select: “– US Students” for U.S.A. residents or “– International” for international student

-2. OFFICIAL COLLEGE TRANSCRIPT(S)
+2. COLLEGE OR UNIVERSITY TRANSCRIPT(S)

 Please mail official transcripts to: